 Here are some examples:

 - Sell merch to an existing fan base.
-If you already have a loyal following, starting a print-on-demand business allows you to diversify your revenue streams and deepen your connection with fans.
-To source products—your best bet is letting the fans drive the strategy.
+If you already have a loyal following, starting a POD company allows you to diversify your revenue streams and deepen your connection with fans.
+To source products—your best bet is to let the fans drive the strategy.

 - Generate passive income.
 Some sellers get into print on demand to generate passive income—much like dropshipping entrepreneurs.
 Here, money is the name of the game.
 The goal is more about identifying niche audiences, capitalizing on emerging trends, and trying to get the best margins.

 - Validate a product/business idea.
 Another reason for launching a print-on-demand store is that it provides a low-cost way to test new products/ideas without taking on the risks that come with buying inventory/building a product from scratch.
 Because you’re not handling production, storage, or fulfillment in-house, you can experiment with minimal risk.